podlove/podlove-subscribe-button/README.md

 There are currently two options you can set:

-    data-json-data: name of the variable where the button can find information about the podcast
+    data-json-data: name of the variable where the button can find information about the podcast (see Podcast data API section)
     data-language: language the texts on the button and popup should be in (currently supports 'de', 'en' and 'ja')

 ### Podcast data API